Christmas and New Year's closings

 • Helen Hall Library will be closed today through Sunday.
 For New Year’s, it’ll close at 6 p.m.
 Dec.
 31 and will remain closed through Jan.
 3.

-• The Dickinson Public Library will be closed today through Friday.
+• The Dickinson Public Library will be closed today.
 For New Year’s, the library will close at 3 p.m.
 Dec.
 31 and will remain closed through Jan.
 1.

 • The Hitchcock Public Library will be closed today through Monday, and Jan.
 1 through Jan.
 4.